Define electric current as the charge passing a point per unit time; recall and use the equation I = Q / t

 –

-Suggested diagram: A simple circuit showing a battery, a resistor, and an arrow indicating the direction of conventional current flowing through a point P.
+A simple series circuit showing a battery, a resistor, point P, and an ammeter (in series).
+The arrow indicates the direction of conventional current (positive to negative).